NanManee/Seattle_Airbnb_Project/README.md

 ## This project aims to answer the following questions for Airbnb investors in Seattle:

 - What are the top three locations for Airbnb rentals?
-- What are the most popular months of the year for rentals?
+- What are the most popular Airbnb type for rentals?
 - Which types of bedrooms generate the highest revenue per year?

 ## Inspecting dataset